FormidableLabs/react-native-app-auth/docs/docs/usage/config.md

 - **androidPrefersEphemeralSession** - (`boolean`) (default: `false`) _ANDROID_ indicates whether the session should ask the browser for a private authentication session when supported.
 - **androidAllowCustomBrowsers** - (`string[]`) (default: undefined) _ANDROID_ override the used browser for authorization.
 If no value is provided, all browsers are allowed.
 - **androidTrustedWebActivity** - (`boolean`) (default: `false`) _ANDROID_ Use [`EXTRA_LAUNCH_AS_TRUSTED_WEB_ACTIVITY`](https://developer.chrome.com/docs/android/trusted-web-activity/) when opening web view.
 - **connectionTimeoutSeconds** - (`number`) configure the request timeout interval in seconds.
-This must be a positive number.
+Use a finite, non-negative number; zero preserves the native platform's timeout behavior.
 The default values are 60 seconds on iOS and 15 seconds on Android.